kristyanne/fe-starter/docs/getting-started.md

 This will start local dev server, serve your files and start watching for changes in .html, .scss and .js files.

 ### Production Builds
 If you don't want to watch for changes and you just want to compile the front end, replace the `gulp watch` command with `gulp build`.
-Please see the Build for Production section of the [Getting Started](getting-started.md) guide for more information on this.
+Please see the [Build for Production](tasks.md#build-for-production) section of the tasks docs for more information on this.